librenms/librenms/doc/Developing/os/Health-Information.md

 At the top you can define one or more mibs to be used in the lookup of data:

 `mib: NETBOTZV2-MIB`
+For use of multiple MIB files separate them with a colon: `mib: NETBOTZV2-MIB:SECOND-MIB`

 For `data:` you have the following options: